 After a long day of work, we rested in the hammocks in the kitchen.
 Mo Moui asked me, “Would you ever want to marry a Vietnamese boy and move here?”

 “Life for a woman here is hard work.
 You get on your knees to scrub the floors, but we use a Swifter.
 You also hang dry your clothes, but in the U.S. I just throw the clothes in the dryer.”

 She laughed at me, teeth showing-something taboo for a Vietnamese woman, according to Grandpa – because the perception that Americans have it “good” was true.
 She was expected to stay home and take care of the family, while my uncle worked.
 She didn’t have the tools to ease the physical labor.
 I took all those things for granted.

 “I’m so spoiled,” I self-reflected.

-If my parents hadn’t escaped from Vietnam in 1975, I wouldn’t have been born in the United States, and I might not even have the choice to have a profession.
+If my parents hadn’t escaped from Vietnam, I wouldn’t have been born in the United States, and I might not even have the choice to have a profession.
 They provided me the life that they couldn’t have in their home town and abandoned their comfortability.

 2.5 months prior, I flew to Vietnam to run from my life and away from the home my parents created.
 In the end, I unexpectedly found that I want to return to the U.S. and be a part of my family.
 My life and view was forever changed.